John Gregory Murray: Diocese of Hartford

 On November 15, 1919, Murray was appointed auxiliary bishop of the Diocese of Hartford and titular bishop of Flavias by Pope Benedict XV.
 He received his episcopal consecration on April 28, 1920, from Archbishop Giovanni Bonzano, with Bishops John Joseph Nilan and Thomas Joseph Shahan serving as co-consecrators.
 Murray selected as his episcopal motto: Mea Omnia Tua (Latin: "My Everything is Yours").

 Murray was the first native of Connecticut to become a Catholic bishop, and the first auxiliary bishop of the Diocese of Hartford.
 In addition to his episcopal duties, he was named pastor of St. Patrick's Parish in Hartford in 1922.

 Diocese of Portland

-Following the death of Bishop Louis Walsh, Murray was appointed the fifth bishop of the Diocese of Portland in Maine by Pope Pius XI on May 29, 1925.
-His installation took place at the Cathedral of the Immaculate Conception in Portland on October 12, 1925.
+Following the death of Bishop Louis Walsh, Murray was appointed the fifth bishop of Portland by Pope Pius XI on May 29, 1925.
+His installation took place at the Cathedral of the Immaculate Conception in Portland, Maine, on October 12, 1925.
 During his five-year tenure in Portland, Murray established thirty new parishes and dedicated himself to Catholic education.
 He also founded a diocesan weekly newspaper, Church World, in 1930.

-During the Great Depression, Murray organized relief committees to raise money for the homeless and unemployed families.
+During the Great Depression of the 1930s, Murray organized relief committees to raise money for the homeless and unemployed families.
 He was required to obtain loans and to mortgage church property to continue funding hospitals, orphanages, and other institutions.
 Consequently, the diocese accumulated millions of dollars in debt.